cztamas/react-node-app-skeleton/README.md

 ```
 npm start
 ```
 Compiles client with hot reloading and starts server with automatic restart on code change.
+Also opens the app in your browser.

 ### Run tests (and linter)
 ```